A Variable Sample-size Stochastic Quasi-Newton Method for Smooth and Nonsmooth Stochastic Convex Optimization: Background and Assumptions

-(referred to as Moreau proximal smoothing)~\cite{moreau1965proximite}, {then} $f$ is $(1,B^2)$-smoothable where $B$ denotes a uniform bound on $\|s\|$ where $s \in \partial f(x)$.
 It may be recalled that Newton's method is the de-facto standard for computing a zero of a nonlinear equation~\cite{nocedal99numerical} while variants such as semismooth Newton methods have been employed for addressing nonsmooth equations~\cite{facchinei1996inexact, facchinelt1997semismooth}.
 More generally, in constrained regimes, such techniques take the form of interior point schemes which can be viewed as the application of Newton's method on the KKT system.
 Quasi-Newton variants of such techniques can then we applied when second derivatives are either unavailable or challenging to compute.
 However, in {constrained} stochastic regimes, there has been far less available via {a direct application of} {quasi-Newton} schemes.
-We consider a smoothing approach that leverages the unconstrained reformulation of a constrained convex program where $X$ is a closed and convex set and {${\bf 1}_{X}(x)$ is an indicator function}: Then the smoothed problem can be represented as follows:
+We consider a smoothing approach that leverages the unconstrained reformulation of a constrained convex program where $X$ is a closed and convex set and {${\mathbb I}_{X}(x)$ is an indicator function}: Then the smoothed problem can be represented as follows:

-where ${\bf 1}_{X,\eta}(\cdot)$ denotes the Moreau-smoothed variant of ${\bf 1}_X(\cdot)$~\cite{moreau1965proximite} defined as follows.
+where ${\mathbb I}_{X,\eta}(\cdot)$ denotes the Moreau-smoothed variant of ${\mathbb I}_X(\cdot)$~\cite{moreau1965proximite} defined as follows.